YvesW/resource-area-notifier/README.md

 ## Additional info
 Please note that this plugin does **not** provide the user with any information that would otherwise not be available to them!

-If you experience any issues or have any concerns, please reach out to YvesW via a GitHub Issue, by Discord direct messaging or via the RuneLite Discord by mentioning @Yves W.
+If you experience any issues or have any concerns, please reach out to YvesW via a GitHub Issue, by Discord direct messaging or via the RuneLite Discord by mentioning @``YvesW``.

 Thanks to [m0bilebtw](https://github.com/m0bilebtw) for the SoundEngine and SoundFileManager code!
 They've only been slightly adjusted.

 ## Changelog
 xx-xxxx:
 - No changes yet!